opensim-org/opensim-fitter/README.md

 Run the following command from the root directory to build OpenSim and install it into your conda environment.

     python dependencies/install_opensim.py

+## Install OpenSim Fitter

+To install the OpenSim Fitter Python package,

+    pip install .

+Or, if you're a developer, install in "editable" mode,

+    pip install -e .